-This movement might never have come to fruition with the insight of the movement’s founder, Roger Gibson.
+This movement might never have come to fruition without the insight of the movement’s founder, Roger Gibson.
 This is his story, in his words…

 I found myself lying in bed shaking from the fear of death in Addis Ababa, Ethiopia.
 Not my own death, but of my brand new daughter.
 I had already been down this path before; not once, but twice.
 A daddy losing a little child definitely has a lasting sting.
 After having our first son, Michael, Kari and I had to face one of the worst experiences of our lives: the loss of our second child.
 Soon after that, we were blessed with our beautiful daughter, Hannah.
 However, the haunting feeling of losing a child never ceased, and I was not up for another test of faith.